By: William C. Head, Atlanta Homicide Lawyer for Misdemeanor or Felony Vehicle Homicide Cases

 (b)(1) Vehicular Feticide Three (3) years Fifteen (15) Years

-Additionally, obtaining a negotiated civil settlement (if possible) is particularly critical in DUI-related, feticide, (or serious bodily injury) or death cases, since federal bankruptcy laws prohibit any civil damages or judgment from being discharged in a bankruptcy case.
-This means the amount owed can be collected indefinitely, against the responsible driver, who cannot file Chapter 7 bankruptcy.
+Additionally, obtaining a negotiated civil settlement (if possible) is particularly critical in DUI-related, feticide, (or serious bodily injury) or death cases, since federal bankruptcy laws prohibit any civil damages or judgment from being discharged in a bankruptcy case in ANY state.
+This means the amount owed can be collected indefinitely, against the responsible driver, who cannot discharge or eliminate this debt in a Chapter 7 bankruptcy.

 So, settling any vehicular homicide civil cases or serious injury by vehicle civil cases before the DUI criminal case goes to court can be a life-changing issue.
 In a previous section that focused on assuring that civil injury and death issues are being simultaneously addressed, the issue of restitution being ordered as part of the judges’ resolution of the criminal case can be a financial burden paralleling the pain of being put behind bars.